 But a sales order is a document generated by the supplier and issued to the customer.
 It confirms the sale of the goods before the fulfillment of the order.

-A purchase order is a written request for goods or services from a supplier.
+A purchase order is a written supplier request for goods or services.
 It should include the following information: what is being ordered, quantities, delivery date, and price.

 It confirms that the buyer and seller agree on the items delivered and when they will happen.
 This blog post covers the different types, creation processes, and templates.
 Hoping you found it helpful!